 - Allies for Children

-We hope to preserve the charm of the former Carnegie Free Library building by revitalizing much of its original 1890 structure.
-Many of the original building features were covered by a remodeling in the 1970s, but are being uncovered every day.
-See photos of the renovation on our Facebook page.
+We have preserved the charm of the former Carnegie Free Library building by revitalizing much of its original 1890 structure.
+Many of the original building features that were covered by a remodeling in the 1970s have been uncovered.